- Never click on pop-up advertisements.

 - Never click on pop-up spyware warnings.
 These are not legitimate warnings.

 - Research before you believe and send.
 If you receive an email from a friend or colleague warning of a new virus, take a moment to look at one or two anti-virus web sites to determine if it is accurate.
 Two reliable sites are Symantec's and Trend Micro.
 If you aren't sure, contact the OTS Call Center who can work to validate the claim.

-non-critical, Microsoft software updates.)
+- Keep your computer current on software and operating system updates.
+Windows workstations connected to the UB Domain (CIS) are configured to receive critical Windows updates and antivirus updates.
+(Contact the OTS Call Center if you would like your computer checked for non-critical, Microsoft software updates.)
 Home users should visit the Windows Update web site on a weekly basis or configure their computers to update automatically.
 (Microsoft article: Configure the Automatic Updates Feature.)

 - Make sure your antivirus software is active and current.